 Figure 5.4.
-Insert Job Step Dialog
+Select Step Type Dialog

-The Insert Job Step dialog will appear as soon as the Stream Step is created.
-This dialog lists the applications that are available to the selected Job Stream.
+The Select Step Type dialog will appear as soon as the Stream Step is created.
+This dialog lists the types of applications that are available to the selected Job Stream.
 New applications can be defined in the Configuration Tool as described in Section 3.5, "Applications".
-The search field at the bottom of the dialog limits the displayed applications to those that match the search string.
 Selecting an application and pressing the OK button will insert a new Stream Step into the Job Stream shown at the top of the dialog.